cornell-netlab/MicroP4/extensions/csa/monolithic-examples/README.md

 # Monolithic Examples
-This directory contains the set of monolithic examples discussed in "Composing Dataplane Programs with μP4" - SIGCOMM '20 Instructions to reproduce results published in the paper titled "Composing Dataplane Programs with μP4".
+This directory contains the set of monolithic examples and instructions to reproduce results discussed in the paper "Composing Dataplane Programs with μP4" - SIGCOMM '20.

 ## How to Compile Examples
 ### 0. Prerequisites
 Barefoot SDE 9.0.0. is required.